 VERDICT: Strong shirts.
 Mixing with the Giants.
 Here’s to the future.

-Massive thanks go to Andy Bodfish for taking a break from his preparations for Tokyo 2020 to bring us these Cobblers club classics!
+Massive thanks go to Andy Bodfish for taking a break from his preparations for the Tokyo 2020 Olympics (whenever they should be) to bring us these Cobblers club classics!

 Make sure you follow Andy on Twitter here for more adventures and kit-talk from the commentary box!